In The Grove

 Clicking on them you get a separate pages about The Peat Bed with large Pictures and describing.

-On the Left you can see The Second Balcony, Magnolia Raised Bed and on the left of beds , the empty place at the large oak, in September 1997, there The Peat Bed will be build since October1997 to November 1999
+On the Left you can see The Second Balcony, Magnolia Raised Bed and on the left of beds , the empty place at the large oak, in September 1997, there The Peat Bed will be built since October1997 to November 1999

 On the Right - the same spot (without other raised beds) the 22 May 2002